 As our strategy has evolved, we have repositioned our organic and specialty fruits and vegetables platform shifting from an asset heavy, single revenue stream business model, to an asset light, multi-stream business model.
-We believe we have made important progress in this regard, exiting Company-owned growing, processing and packaging operations, all in favor of strategic sourcing arrangements with grower partners in Europe, North and South America and Africa and others and third-party processing and packaging arrangements with globally positioned strategic partners.
+We believe we have made important progress in this regard, exiting Company-owned growing, processing and packaging operations, all in favor of strategic sourcing arrangements with grower partners in Europe, North and South America, Africa, Asia and others and third-party processing and packaging arrangements with globally positioned strategic partners.
 We have also expanded our product offering from high-value organic vegetables including organic green beans, sugar snaps and snow peas to other value-added organic vegetables and fruits including asparagus, avocado, blueberries, bananas, ginger, herbs, limes, mango and other products.
 We continue to pursue new strategic supply sources around the globe as we work to complete year-round supply of our core product offerings and also bring new complimentary products to our existing portfolio.
-We have also continued to develop our branded products portfolio, with our I AM Organic brand relaunched in 2021 to the European retail, on-line and out-of-home convenience channels using a unique digital product passport, and acquiring the Fresh Organic Choice brand for distribution to European speciality retail channels.
+We have also continued to develop our branded products portfolio, with our I AM Organic brand launched in 2021 to the European retail, on-line and out-of-home convenience channels using a unique digital product passport.